 Start on site

-Sleeping in your car for the first time can be an intimidating foreign experience.
-Day trips are a great way to get used to your car as home base.
+Sleeping in your car for the first time can be an intimidating, foreign experience, and day trips are a great way to get used to your car as a home base.
 Hit the road early and stay out until sunset to enjoy a full day of adventure.
-A daytime excursion is exceptionally liberating since you don’t need to plan your journey around where you plan on sleeping at night.

 Run a dress rehearsal